hkamm123/startup/notes.md

 I had fun setting up Vite and React.
 I only learned the basics of how to get the template app working, but I'm excited to learn more as I try to build a powerful budget app with these tools.

 I used [this codepen](https://codepen.io/hkamm123/pen/myVOqwE) to learn about how to use state and events to change component style.
+[This codepen](https://codepen.io/hkamm123/pen/OPMbzMZ) also helped me learn about routing and having nested components.

 ## React Part 2: Reactivity